zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 .. [#offline-wallets] `SIGHASH_WITHINPUTVALUE: Super-lightweight HW wallets and offline data <https://bitcointalk.org/index.php?topic=181734.0>`_
 .. [#ZIP0000] ZIP???: Overwinter Network Upgrade
 .. [#ZIP-activation-mechanism] ZIP???: Network Upgrade Activation Mechanism
-.. [#ZIP-tx-format] ZIP???: Overwinter Transaction Format
+.. [#ZIP-overwinter-tx-format] ZIP???: Overwinter Transaction Format
 .. [#01-change] In the original algorithm, a ``uint256`` of ``0x0000......0001`` is committed if the input index for a ``SINGLE`` signature is greater than or equal to the number of outputs.
 In this ZIP a ``0x0000......0000`` is commited, without changing the semantics.